IoT Connectivity

 Cat M1, also known as LTE Cat M1 or sometimes shortened to simply Cat M is different to Cat 1.
 Are you keeping up?
 Sometimes it feels as though there are more acronyms flying around than we can keep up with.
-It is important to stay up to date on developments around these LPWAN technologies.
+It is important to stay up to date on developments around these LPWAN technologies like.
 Many network operators are turning off their 2G and 3G networks.
 If you have devices in the field which are using 2G or 3G then it’s imperative that you are prepared.
 You will need to switch to another connectivity option before the sunsetting of these older generations of cellular connectivity force your devices offline.

 Here we’re going to talk about LTE Cat M1 – what exactly it is and why it matters.